This recipe for Pavlova, made with a meringue shell, whipped cream, and fruit, is one of New Zealand's national desserts.

 - Turn the oven off and leave the door slightly ajar to let the meringue cool completely.
 As the meringue cools, it will crack slightly.

 - Just before serving, take the meringue out of the oven and remove it gently from the foil and place on a plate.

-- Gently spread the cream to the top of the meringue with a spatula and arrange the fruit on top.
+- Gently spread the cream over the top of the cooled meringue with a spatula.